quail-ink/obsidian-quail/README.md

 ## Features

-- [x] Publish/unpublish posts to https://quail.ink
+- Publish/unpublish posts to https://quail.ink
-- [x] Deliver published posts to subscribers
+- Deliver published posts to subscribers
-- [x] Generate metadata for posts automatically
+- Generate summary and tags by AI

 ## Installation